The Business Case for Solving Global Issues

 Undoubtedly, business leaders need to adopt a creative and proactive mindset when evaluating sustainability.
 However, environmentalists can also exhibit a similar cooperative mindset through attempting to work with industry.
 Clearly, when examining industrial operations, there exist some pretty bad actors.
 These nefarious companies, or illicit corporate practices, have contributed to the exasperation of contemporary social problems.
 Porter is not coming to the defense of industrial practices.

 Rather, in advocating for optimism, Porter is reminding us of a business fundamental.
 Businesses are indeed motivated by profits.
 He is suggesting we use this motivation to focus on social and environmental problems.
-If we can harness this force then we can use it in our collective favour.
+If we can harness this force then we can use it in our collective favor.
 Doing good has proven to be more profitable in the long run!
 As a result, this understanding can be applied towards leveraging the brilliant minds of business towards resolving our social problems.
 Watch on if you’re interested, I highly recommend it.